 Fact, Fiction, and Vision

-Beyond ideological divergences, most political philosophers have been nearly unanimous in their indifference to the plight of the Third World.
-Bunge does not share that indifference.
-He also believes that political philosophers should pay more attention to numbers, such as the standard index of income inequality and the more comprehensive United Nations human development index for the various nations.
-It is pointless to write about redistributive policies unless we have some of idea of current wealth distribution.
-This is, in short a modern treatise of inherited concerns.
+Bunge believes that political philosophers should pay more attention to social indicators, such as the standard index of income inequality and the United Nations human development index.
+It is pointless to write about redistributive policies unless we have a shared understanding of current wealth distribution.
+This is, in short, a modern treatise on sociopolitical concerns.